thatgeekyperson/Banking-Application/Project4/README.md

 * **GarageEmployee.java:** This class is an abstract class being inherited by the class Mechanic.
 It defines all the methods performed by the mechanic.
 * **Mechanic.java:** This class inherits the abstract class GarageEmployee.
-It observes the GarageClock and is an observable to GarageAnnouncer.
-* **GarageAnnouncer.java:** This class inherits the abstract class GarageEmployee.
-It observes the GarageClock and Mechanic.
+* **User.java:** This class inherits the class Mechanic.
+This calls mechanics function with the help of Command pattern.
-* **GarageClock.java:** This class that maintains the garage time on a particular day.
-It is an observable to GarageAnnouncer and Mechanic.

 * **Motorcycle.java:** This class inherits Vehicle.